DnZmfr/spinnaker-canary-demo/README.md

-# SpinnakerCanaryDeployment
+# Spinnaker Canary Deployment demo

-Canary Deployment with Spinnaker
+Demonstration of Canary Deployment with Spinnaker